-Regulation (EU) No. 806/2014 of the European Parliament and of the Council of 15 July 2014 establishing uniform rules and a uniform procedure for the resolution of credit institutions and certain investment firms in the framework of a Single Resolution Mechanism (the "SRM") and a Single Resolution Fund has established a centralised power of resolution that is entrusted to a Single Resolution Board and to the national resolution authorities.
+Regulation (EU) No. 806/2014 of the European Parliament and of the Council of 15 July 2014 establishing uniform rules and a uniform procedure for the resolution of credit institutions and certain investment firms in the framework of a Single Resolution Mechanism and a Single Resolution Fund has established a centralised power of resolution that is entrusted to a Single Resolution Board and to the national resolution authorities.
 Since 1 January 2015, the Single Resolution Board has been working closely with the ACPR, in particular in relation to the establishment of resolution planning, and has assumed full resolution powers since 1 January 2016.

-The provisions of the French Code monétaire et financier, as amended by the Ordinance are currently applicable.
-This includes the general bail-in tool which has applied since 1 January 2016.
+The SRM Regulation mirrors the BRRD framework so that the SRB is able to exercise the same powers that would otherwise be available to the relevant national resolution authority.

 For Member States participating in the Banking Union, such as France and Belgium, the SRM fully harmonises the range of available tools but Member States have the power to introduce additional tools at the national level to deal with crises, as long as they are compatible with the resolution objectives and principles set out in the BRRD.
 Under Article 5(1) of the SRM Regulation, the SRM has been granted those responsibilities and powers granted to the member states' resolution authorities under the BRRD for those banks subject to direct supervision by the ECB.
 The ability of the SRB to exercise these powers came into force at the beginning of 2016.
-The Issuer has been designated a "significant supervised entity" for the purposes of Article 49(1) of the SSM Framework Regulation and is consequently subject to the direct supervision of the ECB in the context of the SSM.
+The Issuer has been designated a

+"significant supervised entity" for the purposes of Article 49(1) of the SSM Framework Regulation and is consequently subject to the direct supervision of the ECB in the context of the SSM.
 This means that the Issuer is also subject to the SRM which came into force in 2015.
 The SRM Regulation mirrors the SSM Framework Regulation and, to a large extent, refers to the SSM Framework Regulation so that the SRB is able to exercise the same powers that would otherwise be available to the relevant national resolution authority.